Trivivium/devops-2k20/report/REPORT.md

 of actions, but rather the specific choices and the reason for those choices - additionally we will reflect on the choices, both regarding the effects it had on this project as well as the takeaways we were left with regarding future projects.
-The report first presents the technical stack, i.e the tools and services utilized, whereafter it goes through our development practices and the concrete way these tools fitted into this context.
+The report first presents the technical stack, i.e. the tools and services utilized, whereafter it goes through our development practices and the concrete way these tools fitted into this context.
 Lastly we evaluate on all these choices and tie it all together in a conclusion that, in broad terms, paints a